noamLeiv13/DataDevInterviewKit/README.md

 # Data Dev Interview Kit
 [![license](https://img.shields.io/github/license/pydantic/pydantic.svg)](https://github.com/pydantic/pydantic/blob/main/LICENSE)

-Guide for backend developers and data engineers with around 2-6 years of experience who are seeking new job opportunities and want to do so efficiently.
-It is designed for those who may lack experience with coding interviews or feel that they are not good at them.
+A Practical Guide for Junior and Mid-Level Backend Developers and Data Engineers This guide is designed for engineers seeking new job opportunities while maximizing efficiency in their job search.
+It’s specifically for those who may feel inexperienced with coding interviews or lack confidence in their interview skills.